 In its 5,000 years of history, Beirut is believed to have been destroyed and rebuilt seven times.
 As Lebanese, whether in the diaspora or back home, we know this history and are accustomed—or thought we were—to the ebb and flow between heights of progress to lows of destruction.
 We often compare our city to a Phoenix that rises from the ashes, a cliché we use as a coping mechanism to get ourselves through crises.
 We convince ourselves that we are a resilient people.
 But August 4 was different.

 As expats, we went from worrying about COVID-19 to worrying about our families not being able to buy groceries or receive health care due to the financial collapse, then to a paralyzing panic after the explosion.
 We felt helpless and hopeless.

 Then, in the few days that followed the catastrophe, we began to see the youth of our country taking the initiative to clean up the debris scattered over the city.
 The site of these youth, from all walks of life, all ethnicities and sectarian backgrounds, coming together began to heal us and restore hope in us.

 It is the same hope we can also sense in our Fellows’ videos, reaffirming Lebanon’s famed resplendency through their lenses.
 They left us remembering the words of the Lebanese poet Kahlil Gibran: “Your Lebanon is a political knot, a national dilemma, a place of conflict, and deception.
 My Lebanon is a place of beauty and dreams of enchanting valleys and splendid mountains.”

-Louay Khraish is Film Independent’s International Programs Manager; Sam Shaib is Operations Manager, Global Media Makers.
+NOTE: This blog originally ran in December of 2020.
+Louay Khraish is Film Independent’s Senior Manager, International Programs; Sam Shaib was previously Operations Manager, Global Media Makers.
 To help support the ongoing relief efforts, please check out these resources.